kwhitley/itty-durable/README.md

 ## Exports

-### `IttyDurable: class`
-Base class to extend, with persistOnChange, but no timestamps.

-### `createIttyDurable(options = {}): class`
+### `createDurable(options?: object): class`
-Factory function for defining another IttyDurable class (different base options).
+Factory function to create the IttyDurable class (with options) for your Durable Object to extend.

-### `withDurables(options = {})`
-This is the Worker middleware to put either on routes individually, up globally as an upstream route.
-This allows requests for the DO binding directly off the request, and simplifies even the id translation.
-Any durable stubs retrieved this way automatically talk to the router within IttyDurable (base class) when accessing instance methods on the stub, allowing all `fetch` boilerplate to be abstracted away.
+### `withDurables(options?: object): function`
+Highly-recommended middleware to embed itty-durable stubs into the request.
+Using these stubs allows you to skip manually creating/sending requests or handling response parsing.

 [twitter-image]:https://img.shields.io/twitter/url?style=social&url=https%3A%2F%2Fwww.npmjs.com%2Fpackage%2Fitty-durable
 [logo-image]:https://user-images.githubusercontent.com/865416/114285361-2bd3e180-9a1c-11eb-8386-a2e9f4383d43.png